amilajack/rules/README.md

 Rules
 =====
-A temporarly list of eslint rules to make:

 A list of rules inspired by The Most Adeuqantly Guide

 ## Disallow all mutative array/object methods, ex. .push()